King Warrior Magician Lover: The Four Masculine Archetypes

 magician archetype masculine

-Hermes Trismegistus, Floor inlay in the Cathedral of Siena Russian
+Hermes Trismegistus, Floor inlay in the Cathedral of Siena, Russia

 The Magician archetype is the energy of cognition, awareness, insight, thoughtfulness, and reflection.

-With Magician energy, we move from information and knowledge to deeper wisdom for healing ourselves and others.
+With Magician energy, we move from information and knowledge to more profound wisdom for healing ourselves and others.
 The Magician is the builder of our world.

-The Magician carries hidden knowledge that comes through special training.
+The Magician possesses hidden knowledge acquired through specialized training.
 Its role is to contain and channel its power for the good of all.
-This means becoming generative as one matures in their development.7As depicted in Erik Erikson’s “Generativity vs stagnation” in his psychosocial developmental model.
+This means becoming generative as one matures in their development.4As depicted in Erik Erikson’s “Generativity vs Stagnation” in his psychosocial developmental model.

 This powerful masculine archetype understands the hidden dynamics of the human psyche and can harness the power of introversion.
 As a consequence, it can manipulate others for good or evil.